Robotxm/XduUtilities/README.md

 ## What's this repository
 This is a collection of utilities for XDU students.

 Most of utilities are written in C# with .NET Framework **(NOT .NET Core)**.
-If you are looking for tools or scripts which can be used on Linux, please refer to [xidian-scripts](https://github.com/xdlinux/xidian-scripts "xidian-scripts") owned by xdlinux.
+If you are looking for tools or scripts which can be used on Linux, please refer to [xidian-scripts](https://github.com/xdlinux/xidian-scripts "xidian-scripts") owned by xdlinux or [xidian-scripts](https://github.com/Robotxm/xidian-scripts "xidian-scripts") owned by me.

+Note that not all of my utilities will be re-written in other languages in order to run on Linux.
+Similarly, I will not re-written all of utilities provided by xdlinux in C#.

 ## List
 For details (dependences, environmet, etc.), please refer to README in each project folder.